 In a mortgage, if the estimated value of the property (in cases of foreclosure) or the net proceeds (in cases of auction) are less than the amount due, the debtor of the obligation is not liable for the difference.
 In this respect, the mortgage agreement must specify that in the event of enforcement of the mortgage, if the net proceeds realised from the sale by public auction of the mortgaged property are less than the outstanding amount payable by the mortgagor, the mortgagor shall, until all such amounts shall have been actually paid in full to the mortgagee, remain liable to promptly pay the deficient amount to the mortgagee.
+However, this does not apply to the mortgagor who has mortgaged his or her property for the performance of an obligation by another person (see question 40).
 With respect to pledge, the law stipulates that in the event of enforcement, if the proceeds are less than the amount due, the debtor remains liable for the difference.
 In the context of bankruptcy, a secured creditor may file a claim for repayment of the debt on the following conditions:

-- when he or she agrees to surrender the asset afforded as security for the benefit of all creditors, he or she may claim for the full amount of debt - after he or she has already enforced his or her claim against the asset given as security, he or she can claim for the balance of the remaining unpaid debt; - when he or she has asked the receiver to sell by public auction the secured assets, he or she can claim for the balance of the debt remaining unpaid; and - when he or she has appraised the secured asset, he or she can claim for the balance remaining unpaid.
+- when he or she agrees to surrender the asset afforded as security for the benefit of all creditors, he or she may claim for the full amount of debt: - after he or she has already enforced his or her claim against the asset given as security, he or she can claim for the balance of the remaining unpaid debt; - when he or she has asked the receiver to sell by public auction the secured assets, he or she can claim for the balance of the debt remaining unpaid; and - when he or she has appraised the secured asset, he or she can claim for the balance remaining unpaid.